mlforsystems/mlforsystems.github.io/call_for_papers.md

 ---
 title: Call for Papers
-workshop_name: neurips2021
+workshop_name: neurips2022
-site_description: Workshop on ML for Systems at NeurIPS 2021, December 13th, Zoomville
+site_description: Workshop on ML for Systems at NeurIPS 2022, December 3rd, New Orleans
-mini_site_description: Workshop on ML for Systems at NeurIPS '21, Dec 13th
+mini_site_description: Workshop on ML for Systems at NeurIPS '22, Dec 3rd
 site_title: ML For Systems
 ---
 <div class="inner clearfix">